 - Unfortunately, we will no longer have magazines in the waiting room.
 We are required to create a low-touch environment.

+Many Thanks.
+We strive to keep our office as safe as possible during these challenging times.
 We look forward to caring for you and will do our best to make these changes work.

 – All our best from The Sternberg Clinic’s staff

 After many years performing major abdominal operations including open and laparoscopic resections for colon cancer, rectal cancer, Crohn’s disease, and Ulcerative colitis, I have chosen to concentrate my efforts in a few highly specialized areas of surgery where I feel I can make the greatest positive impact on patients.